mzakizadeh/kara/examples/README.md

-# kara-python Examples
+# kara-py Examples

-This directory contains example scripts demonstrating how to use kara-python.
+This directory contains example scripts demonstrating how to use kara-py.

 ## Examples